-- A. In situations where the participant refuses to provide verification, only those services that do not require a Participant's Financial Contribution can be provided. - B. A determination as to whether the Participant's Financial Contribution is necessary is made when the participant and counselor develop an Individualized Plan for Employment (IPE), a Trial Work Experience (TWE), service status, and plan amendments. - C. If the service(s) provided under the IPE requires a Participant's Financial Contribution, it is applied to that respective service in the IPE.
+- A. In situations where the participant refuses to provide verification, only those services that do not require a Participant's Financial Contribution can be provided. - B. A determination as to whether the Participant's Financial Contribution is applied is made when the participant and counselor develop an Individualized Plan for Employment (IPE), a Trial Work Experience (TWE), service status, and plan amendments. - C. If the service(s) provided under the IPE requires a Participant's Financial Contribution, it is applied to that respective service in the IPE.
 If the service(s) provided in the IPE does not require a Participant's Financial Contribution, applying the test to those exempt services in the IPE is unnecessary. - D. The Financial Statement must be completed annually and revised when the participant reports a financial situation or family size change that might affect the contribution to the cost of services. - E. The Financial Statement is completed to determine whether the participant meets the financial needs requirement.
 If the participant meets the Participant Financial Contribution, they are not required to contribute to the service(s) cost.
 If the participant does not meet the Participant Financial Contribution, they are expected to contribute to the cost of the services. - F. Once the Participant Financial Statement is completed, the Case-Management System "Application" data page should be updated to reflect the verified information that was provided at the time of application, including the number of family, the number of dependents, the amount of family income, the primary source of support, whether the participant is exempt from the Participant Financial

 - Contribution, and whether medical insurance is available from or supplied by the employer. - G. The criteria used to determine whether the participant meets the Participant's Financial Contribution are based on the Federal Poverty Rate published by the United States Department of Health and Human Services.
-If the participant's or family's income is at or below 200% of the identified poverty rate, the participant is exempt from the Participant's Financial Contribution.
-If the income exceeds that, the participant will be required to participate in the cost of the good(s) or service(s).
+If the participant's or family's income is at or below 130% of the identified poverty rate, the participant is exempt from the Participant's Financial Contribution.
+If the income exceeds that, the participant will be required to participate in the cost of the good(s) or service(s). - H. Students with Disabilities who file taxes independently will not be required to include household income in the PFC.